Last Updated: January 5, 2026By

 This is not a Simple Movement part 1 & 2 (Morris and Helen Belkin Gallery)

-I’m being careful here because I don’t want any of us to be weighed down by centring Western/European art history/thinking here.
-While Indigenous Artists continue to return, and deepening, and developing our current and inherited artistic skill sets, skills developed initially by our Ancestor artists, it’s been useful for me to consider what the English words are trying to do when describing the work of performance artists.
-It goes without saying that Indigenous artistic production can suffer underneath the weight of Western/European art systems’ expectations, especially when we remember/acknowledge/come to terms with all of the Canadian Government interferences/attacks within our Indigenous world(s).
-Indigenous Performance Art brings bodies closer to a shared visible and experiential moment.
-Performance Art, and Indigenous Performance Art, remind us that, we must push ourselves beyond the learned, and inherited, Western/European walls that push our understanding(s) of body, power, and transformation in the wrong direction.
-Indigenous Performance Art is built around the collaboration of artists with artistic tools.
-The tools are alive and active, and they want to be alive and active with us.
+I’m being careful here because I don’t want any of us to be weighed down by centering Western/European art history/thinking.
+While Indigenous Artists are continue to return, and deepening, and developing our current and inherited artistic skill sets, skills developed initially by our Ancestor artists, it’s been useful for me to consider what the English words are trying to do when describing the work of Performance Artists, and Indigenous Performance Artists.
+It goes without saying that Indigenous artistic production can still suffer underneath the weight of Western/European art systems’ expectations, especially when we remember/acknowledge/come to terms with all of the Canadian Governments interferences/attacks within our Indigenous world(s).
+Indigenous Performance Art brings bodies closer into a shared, visible, and experiential moment.
+Performance Art, and Indigenous Performance Art, reminds us that we must push ourselves beyond the learned, and inherited, Western/European walls that has a tendency to keep our understanding(s) of body, power, transformation controlled.
+Indigenous Performance Art is built with collaboration of artist with artistic tools.
+These tools are also often built by the hands of these artists and because of this become alive and active; and they want to be alive and active with us with share purpose.
+The tree called back to the artist.
 The tools want to work with us.
-They have goals within the artistic process.
-This awareness stretches how we understand/experience the resultant artwork, especially when we come to realize that artwork is alive also.
-It’s also good to remember that Performance Art/History and Indigenous Performance Art/History are two separate things that speak with each other and can choose to collaborate with each other.
+They have goals within a shared artistic process.
+This awareness stretches how we understand/experience the resultant artwork, especially when we come to realize how that artwork is alive.
+It’s also good to remember that Performance Art/History, and Indigenous Performance Art/History are two separate things that speak with each other and can choose to collaborate with each other.
 As an inheritor of Indigenous Performance Art, I know that this has been an established artistic practice, on these territories, for thousands of years.

-At this point, I turn towards Mvskoke Creek poet Joy Harjo, who in her recent book titled Why I Write, offers these guiding words for the folks who follow this type of path with us., She writes:
+At this point, I turn towards Mvskoke Creek poet Joy Harjo, who in her recent book titled Catching the light: Why I write (2021) , offers these guiding words for the folks who follow this type of path with us.

 Because of the violent interference of aggressive settlers who took over our lands in a relatively short time, we appear to be culturally gutted.
 When sacred places cannot be maintained, we wander.
 The sacredness is put away until the songs can be heard again, in the right order, and when the precise unfolding of time is most nourishing.
 We continue to carry these places and possibilities in our songs, our poetry, and our instructions.
 Our imaginations are ripe with teachings, with love and respect for those ancestors who knew and still know the particulars of how to be human.
 (49)